-Variation of optimal transmit power level to achieve the objectives of the optimization problem (P1) against HPBW is shown in Fig. 8(a) for the proposed method and [22].
-One can observe that relatively less power is needed in the proposed framework as compared to the prior art.
-The saving in transmit power level is up to 36%.
+Variation of the optimal transmit power level required to achieve the objectives of the optimization problem (P1) against HPBW is shown in Fig. 8(a) for the proposed method and [22].
+One can observe that relatively less power needs to be transmitted in the proposed framework as compared to the same in prior art.
+The saving in transmit power level up to 36% is observed.
 To meet this performance, the UAV hovers at a higher altitude in the proposed framework as compared to that in prior art as shown in Fig. 8(b).
-Thus, the proposed hovering inaccuracy mitigation framework is more energy-efficient while achieving the same performance.
+The discussion made above reveals that the proposed mitigation framework is energy-efficient and overcomes the effect of hovering inaccuracy, as relatively less transmit power needs to be transmitted to achieve the same performance.